 The jebba is the most popular men’s wear, a long sleeved woollen or silk robe with a slit down the front from the neck and embroidery around the neck and on the chest.
 Tunisian men wear white jebbas in the summer and grey ones in winter.
 On ordinary days, the men wear simple trousers and shirts, or/and a woollen tunic of a slimmer fit than the jebba and with long sleeves.

-The jebba can be worn with a vest (farmla), a jacket (montane) and baggy trousers (serouel).
+The jebba can be worn with a waistcoat (farmla), a jacket (montane) and baggy trousers (serouel).
 The seroual trousers have decorative pockets at the bottom of the legs.
 A wide belt, cut from the same material hold the trousers in place.
 A long hooded heavy wool cloak (barnous) may be worn over the jebba, especially in the cold winter months.
 In northern Tunisia, another form of cloak is worn, the kachabiya, which differs from the jebba as it has brown and white stripes.
 The men also traditionally wear a round brown or red felt hat called a chechia with a thin black tassel.
-The desert tribes often wear a turban instead of the chechia as the material can be used to cover the face (it is see through) to protect it from the sun and sand.
+The desert tribes often wear a turban instead of the chechia as the material can be used to cover the face (it is see-through) to protect it from the sun and sand.

 Both men and women wear a form of Turkish slipper known as the balgha or the kontra — closed-toed but open-heeled leather shoes.